 Curriculum Overview and Intent

 Vernon Primary School has an excellent reputation for its curriculum.
-Noted for its richness and breadth by Ofsted, it teaches pupils the highest levels of skills, knowledge and understanding that they will need to prepare them for the world, within an inspiring, innovative, holistic curriculum.
+Noted for its richness and breadth by Ofsted, it teaches pupils the highest level of skills, knowledge and understanding that they will need to prepare them for the world, within an inspiring, innovative and holistic curriculum.

 A bespoke Curriculum, covering National Curriculum requirements, was designed in 2014 and is continually evolving to engage and enthuse pupils even further.
 High standards across the curriculum are sustained, but our bespoke curriculum gives a greater opportunity for the cross-curricular learning that we embrace at Vernon Primary School.
 We always ensure that children can see the connection between subjects within a relevant and exciting context.
 This fully holistic approach continues to provide opportunities for real, hands-on experiences to excite and engage.
 Furthermore, it allows us to continue to place emphasis on creativity and immersive learning experiences.